 Whether it’s NCD, NCB or some other variation, we might ask for proof of your claim-free driving.
 This proof must come from your previous insurance company.
 A lot of our customers send in the renewal notice from their existing insurer.

 The information we’ll need from you includes:

 - Number of years NCD/NCB ratio (or an international equivalent)

 - The contact details of your previous insurer including the telephone number, email address, fax number, and postal address

-If you can’t prove your NCD or an international equivalent, you will lose the discount you’ve gained for claim-free driving.
+If you can’t prove your NCD or an international equivalent, you'll lose the discount you’ve gained for claim-free driving.

 We know NCDs can be confusing.
-If you’ve still got some unanswered questions, feel free to contact us online or via our app.
+If you’ve still got some unanswered questions, feel free to contact us online or on our app.

-If you’re an international driver, looking to transfer your international equivalent of a No Claims Discount to the UK, we’re the insurer for you.
+If you’re an international driver, looking to transfer your international No Claims Discount to the UK, we’re the insurer for you!
 Get a quote here.